byuccl/f4pga-classroom/README.md

 # F4PGA-classroom

+Welcome, you have made it to the public repository of F4PGA-Classroom.
+Please follow the instructions to set up your own private repo.
-If you got here and are reading this, it means you have successfully created your own repo.
-Congrats!!
+If the URL now reads `https://github.com/BYU-Symbiflow-Classrooms/220-{username}`, you have created and are on your own private repo!

-Before continuing on, tell us who you are by adding your information to the 3 lines below.
+If you are on your own private repo, before continuing on, tell us who you are by adding your information to the 3 lines below.
 Edit this page by clicking on the pencil icon in the upper right of this text box.

 - My full name is:
 - My email address is: